RocketRobz/TWLoader/.github/PULL_REQUEST_TEMPLATE.md

 _(Do not edit after this point)_
 - [ ]  This PR is fully documented.
 - [ ]  This PR has been tested before sending.
-- [ ]  This PR follow C style and convention.
+- [ ]  This PR follows C style and convention.